francineluo/cs4400phase4/README.md

 Run `npm run dev`.
 This should start the server on port 5000 and the client at http://localhost:3000.

+## Known Issues

+Occasionally, a query for retrieving data may return old/cached data.
+However, running the query again will return the new, correct data.
+The cause for this is unknown.
+This may affect app usage in the following ways:
+- When registering a new user, clicking register may return you to the login screen.
+In this case, simply log in with the credentials of the new account to proceed normally.
+- When filtering a table, you may have to click "Filter" twice in order for the table to be updated.
+- When logging in, the wrong user type may be loaded.
+Log out and log back in to get the correct functionality screen.

+It should also be noted that session data is not saved.
+So if you refresh the page, you will be logged out and must log in again to access any page besides login/registration.

 ## Credit

 SVG Icons were made by FontAwesome.
 The license can be found [here](https://fontawesome.com/license).